This section briefly describes currently implemented features. For details on a certain feature, follow detailed corresponding description page.

 Distribution packages for various target platforms.¶

-ogamma Visual Logger is distributed as portable zip file for various target OSs.
+ogamma Visual Logger for OPC is distributed as portable zip file for various target OSs.
 For details on installing from distribution packages, please refer section Deploy.
 After downloading, unpack the archive, adjust basic configuration settings following section Configure, and run executable.

-Starting from version 0.7.0, Visual Logger for OPC requires activation using software license key (free for Community and Academic Editions).
+Starting from version 0.7.0, ogamma Visual Logger for OPC requires activation using software license key (free for Community and Academic Editions).
 For instructions on how easily this can be done, please refer to section Activate.

 Web based GUI is provided to edit OPC UA Server connection settings, browse server address space, modify data collection parameters such as publishing interval, sampling rate, deadband, queue size.